btc-vision/btc-runtime/docs/contracts/op-net-base.md

 # OP_NET Base Contract

-`OP_NET` is the abstract base class for all OPNet smart contracts.
-It provides the foundational structure for contract lifecycle, method dispatching, event emission, and access control.
+`OP_NET` is the base class for all OPNet smart contracts.
+It implements the `IBTC` interface and provides the foundational structure for contract lifecycle, method dispatching, event emission, and access control.

 ## Overview